htuohz/catwiki/README.md

 between them.
 Feel free to modify whatever you wish, or to start completely from scratch! :smiley_cat:

+## What I have done

+### User story 1
+Search api built and testing created in the backend.
+A breeds.json file created to store the api call results to reduce the amount of requests.
+A home page created with a search bar in client

+### User story 2
+Image search api built and testing created in the backend A breed details page created with a responsive Grid layout displaying fetched images.

+### User sotry 3
+Get detail api build and testing created in the backend A breed details page created with a separate component displaying numerical parameters of breeds.

 ## Starting the backend

 To start up the backend Node.js server, run the following command in your